Preparing our children for the future is to prepare them for jobs that don’t exist yet.

 The car is basically taking pictures and sending sensory information to a computer.
 After computation, the computer sends information back to the car on how it should move.

 It is a Python program that does all of the computations on the information received and converts it back to usable commands to be sent back to the car.

 If you think about it, the bulk of the challenge to making this work reliably is in the software.

 If your son or daughter would like to work on driverless cars, it is more likely they would be working on software.
 Even if they work on the hardware parts of the project, it is impossible to be effective without understanding software.

-Therein lies the need of why kids really need to learn code and the promise of getting our children to learn to code.
+Therein lies the need of why kids really need to learn code and the promise of getting our children future ready.